Ice hockey at the 2014 Winter Olympics – Men's team rosters: Slovakia

 The following is the Slovak roster in the men's ice hockey tournament of the 2014 Winter Olympics.

-Forward Marian Gaborik was also selected but was unable to play due to injury.
+Forward Marián Gáborík was also selected but was unable to play due to injury.

 Slovenia

 The following is the Slovenian roster in the men's ice hockey tournament of the 2014 Winter Olympics.

 United States

 The following is the American roster in the men's ice hockey tournament of the 2014 Winter Olympics.

 Group B

 Austria

 The following is the Austrian roster in the men's ice hockey tournament of the 2014 Winter Olympics.

 Canada

 The following is the Canadian roster for the men's ice hockey tournament at the 2014 Winter Olympics.

 Forward Steven Stamkos was also selected but was unable to participate due to injury.
 He was replaced by Martin St. Louis.

 Finland

 The Finnish roster for the men's ice hockey tournament of the 2014 Winter Olympics was published on 7 January 2014.
 The players were picked by the head coach Erkka Westerlund.

 Forwards Mikko Koivu and Valtteri Filppula were also selected but were unable to participate due to injury.
 They were replaced by Jarkko Immonen and Sakari Salminen respectively.